veronicaguerrini/LightMetaEbwt_Alcob/README.md

 Note that in order to run ClusterLCP we need to have fileFasta.lcp and fileFasta.da computed, while to run ClusterBWT we need fileFasta.da and fileFasta.ebwt.

 ### Example
+Let setB2_1+Refs.fasta and setB2_2+Refs.fasta be two datasets containing 20249373 paired end reads of setB2 and 930 genomes.
+See for details Datasets/Experiments_links.txt

 ```sh
 ./ClusterLCP setB2_1.fasta 20249373 930 16